Teriks/libasm_io/README.md

 ```

-# Default Targets:
+# Default Tasks

 build_library

-# Documented Targets:
+# Documented Tasks

-build_examples  # Build all of the library examples
+clean_examples:  Clean the library examples.

-build_library   # Build the library.
+clean:           Clean the library

-clean           # Clean the library.
+build_examples:  Build all of the library examples

-clean_all       # Clean the library and library examples.
+clean_all:       Clean the library and library examples.

-clean_examples  # Clean the library examples.
+build_library:   Build the library.

 ```